Wa-lead/ICS324-LIBSYS-Admin-React.js-Firebase-/README.md

 # How to run:
 1. clone the project: https://github.com/Wa-lead/ICS324-LIBSYS-Admin-React.js-Firebase-.git
-2. in the terminal run: npm intall
+2. in the terminal run: npm install
 3. wait until all dependencies have been downloaded
 4. in the terminal run: npm start
 5. web page will appear which is the librarian view